danielmart222/fileshares-permissions/README.md

 -------

-- Domain Admins only have Access to the No access folder
+- Domain Admins only have Access to the No Access Folder, Domain Users Can't access the No Access Folder

 --------